Kim's Piano Studio

 Occasional makeup lessons may be scheduled per your request depending on whether I can fit it into my schedule.

-Please do not come to lessons ill or if there is illness in your household.
+Please do not come to lessons ill.
 Rather, let me know in advance and we can arrange a Zoom lesson.

 I do not cancel lessons when school is canceled due to stormy weather.
 My students come from many different school districts and so cancellations vary.
 If you do not drive in stormy weather, be sure to call me if you are not coming to lessons and perhaps a Zoom lesson can be arranged.
 If I cannot keep my driveway sufficiently clear, I will call you to schedule a Zoom lesson or if you are unable to do this, will credit you for the lesson.